You have a number of responsibilities as a private landlord.

-Although your letting agent may be able to carry out some of these duties on your behalf, you'll still be responsible for them.
+Although your letting agent may be able to carry out some of these duties on your behalf, you'll still be legally responsible for them.

 It's your responsibility to:

 - register with the local council which covers the area where your let property is located.

 - give the tenant your name and address

 - register their deposit with an approved tenancy deposit scheme

 - give the tenant a tenancy agreement and the correct information notes for their tenancy